shandran/layer23-volume/README.md

 [`axon_carrying_dendrite` folder](https://github.com/shandran/layer23-volume/tree/main/axon_carrying_dendrite): a partial neuron (soma is not in the volume) with a possible axon-carrying dendrite.

+[`mitochondria` folder](https://github.com/shandran/layer23-volume/tree/main/mitochondria): analysis of interesting mitochondrial features in the layer 2/3 volume, including the largest contiguous mitochondrion in an astrocyte, and the largest number of mitochondria by count in an inhibitory basket neuron.

 [`most_synapses` folder](https://github.com/shandran/layer23-volume/tree/main/most_synapses): reconstructions and synaptic analyses of an excitatory pyramidal neuron with the most synapses in the volume, along with an inhibitory basket neuron making the most synapses onto other processes within the volume.

 [`oligodendrocyte_648518346349508279` folder](https://github.com/shandran/layer23-volume/tree/main/oligodendrocyte_648518346349508279): a beautiful example of an oligocyte in the layer 2/3 volume.
 Images of myelination as well as an example of mis-segmentation where a synaptic bouton from a nearby axon was incorrectly segmented to the oligodendrocyte cell.